finedutech/finedutech/README.md

 Pages in this web app-

-1. index (as in wireframe) (front-end designed by  darshan, abhay, yash and navneet)(backend with trinesh)
+1. index (as in wireframe)
-2. calculators page (fd rd interest etc...)(designed by yash review by navneet)
+2. calculators page (fd rd interest etc...)
-3. blogs/news page  (comment section without need to login, blogs and other related articles page)(designed by abhay backend with trinesh front-end review by navneet)
+3. blogs/news page  (comment section without need to login, blogs and other related articles page)
-4. information page  (inspiration from gfg website, we provide info on investment options available, income tax savings, 80c/80d rules)(darshan front-end review by navneet).
+4. information page  (inspiration from gfg website, we provide info on investment options available, income tax savings, 80c/80d rules)
 5. in future portfolio management page.(upon completion of all these)

-tech-stack -
+Note to contributors -

-HTML CSS SCSS  JS React tailwind rest APi mongo db nodejs express
+Please read the instructions above carefully, no additional page required. don't copy paste blog and other contents from elsewhere, try to have it own.
+Prediction model development is subjected to the rules and regulations of the governament and relevant authorities.